 How to record

-- Please make sure to assign a MIDI track to your Virtual Instrument.
+- Please make sure to assign your Virtual Instrument to a MIDI track

-- You may want to use the built-in MIDI drag&drop feature (please check whether this feature is available for your plug-in)
+- You may want to use the built-in MIDI drag and drop feature (please check whether this feature is available for your plug-in)

 Perfect for recording: A Midi keyboard.